Prof. Dr. Jürgen Ruland

-Prof. Ruland studied medicine in Giessen and Pittsburgh and graduated in pharmacology.
-After medical and research work at TUM, Freiburg University, the Ontario Cancer Institute and the AMGEN Research Institute at the University of Toronto he became head of a junior research group of German Cancer Aid at TUM in 2003.
-He completed his postdoctoral studies in medicine in 2005 and has been professor of molecular immunology at TUM from 2010 to 2012.
-Since 2012 he is professor of clinical chemistry.
+Prof. Ruland studied medicine in Giessen and Pittsburgh with a degree in pharmacology.
+After medical and research work at TUM, Freiburg University, the Ontario Cancer Institute and the AMGEN Research Institute at the University of Toronto, he became head of a junior research group of the German Cancer Aid at TUM in 2003.
+He completed his postdoctoral studies in medicine in 2005 and served as professor of molecular immunology at TUM from 2010 to 2012.
+In 2012, he was appointed professor of clinical chemistry at TUM.
 He is member of the National Academy of Sciences Leopoldina, the Bavarian Academy of Sciences and Humanities and the German Cancer Aid committee for promoting young medical professionals and scientists.
 He is the spokesperson for the SFB 1335 "Aberrant Immune Signals in Cancer" and successfully raised his second ERC Advanced Grant in 2019.

 - ERC Advanced Grant (2013 & 2019)